 Don’t ya just love when a game does something new and interesting with a tired game type?
 In this case it’s block puzzlers, as Umbragram replaces the typical block pushing/pulling/sliding mechanic with something completely different: build two structures based on silhouette blueprints in each level, while making sure no shadows are cast outside the marked areas.
 How’s that for a different brainteaser, eh?

 Needless to say, given its isometric view, perspective plays a huge role in this one.
-Figuring out exactly which block to place where to make it cast the proper shadow can be tricky at times, although rarely headscratchingly challenging, thanks to the inclusion of an undo feature.
-Don’t make the mistake of thinking this’ll make the game easy though.
+Figuring out exactly which block to place, where to make it cast the proper shadow, can be tricky at times, although rarely head-scratchingly challenging, thanks to the inclusion of an undo feature.
+Don’t make the mistake of thinking this will make the game easy though.
 That said, after playing for a good bit, I did kinda find myself wishing for a ‘reset puzzle’ button in its place, but alas, no such thing.

 Umbragram is a puzzle game about perception.